ivodolenc/rolli/README.md

 Specifies the custom `entries` mode.

-It allows you to manually set all build entries and adjust [options](./src/types/options.ts) for each object separately.
+It allows you to manually set all build entries and adjust [options](./src/types/options.ts) for each object individually.

 Defined entries can be used with auto-build modes or separately, depending on preference.
 In each object, only `input` and `output` options are required, all others are optional.